talkable/talkable-docs/source/advanced_features/customer_service_portal/use_case_6.rst

 .. _advanced_features/customer_service_portal/use_case_6:
 .. include:: /partials/common.rst

-Use case #6: Creating a referral for an Advocate
+Use case #6: |br| Creating a referral for an Advocate
 ================================================

 This example shows how to create a referral reward for some Advocate.
 A common customer service inquiry comes